cross-3d/vRt/README.md

 ## Tuning for interactivity

+### We are so bored!
+PLEASE, STOP MY SUFFER!

+We no longer want to do this bullshit and support this project.
+It’s easier for us to maintain separate components like radix sorting.
+For us, the greater pleasure comes more from the way it works, whether it works stably and works in principle.
+And such a project is difficult to maintain, as it delivers a lot of pain, including when debugging.
+We realized how important microcontrol is, but we realized that we no longer have time ...
+It became clear that Hercules’s efforts were achieved by a low code quality, a huge amount of water, and for quick hands with fortunes.

+- Too many old or dirty code, needs have so much need hack's and so much time.
+- Critical performance drops despite of efforts.
+- Enthusiasm drops sharply with awareness and relaxation.
+- Error's in different operation systems (such as Linux).

 ### Features and advantages

 - Low-level library for ray tracing, based on Vulkan API (compute workflow)